AdaCore/gnatstudio/docs/users_guide/projects.rst

 be a valid Ada identifier (i.e. start with a letter, optionally followed by a series of digits, letters or underscores).
 Spaces are not allowed.
 Likewise, reserved Ada keywords must be avoided.
-If the name is invalid, GPS will display an error message when you press the `Forward` button.
+If the name is invalid, GPS will display an error message when you press the :guilabel:`Forward` button.

 Child projects can be created from this dialog.
 These are project whose name is of the form `Parent.Child`.
 GPS will automatically generate the dependency to